 – Rigoberta Menchú

-‘Defender of the Week’ places the spotlight on individuals who have been tireless in their advocacy for human rights.
+‘Defender of the Week’ places the spotlight on individuals who have been tireless in their advocacy for human rights and the environment.
 This week, Rigoberta Menchú is Defender of the Week.

 Mayan K’iche’ human rights advocate and Nobel Peace Prize laureate from Guatemala, Menchú has been credited with dedicating her life to ameliorating the lives of indigenous feminists in Guatemala, as well as publicising the rights of the nation’s indigenous population.

 Menchú was born in 1959 in a poverty-stricken province in north-central Guatemala to a Mayan family and, from a young age, experienced first-hand the extreme adversity her nation’s indigenous people had to face.
 As a result, after leaving school, she worked as an activist protesting against human rights violations committed by Guatemala’s armed forces during the country’s 36-year civil war which lasted from 1960-1996.

 The civil war (which began as a result of the United States helping to overthrow Guatemala’s democratically elected government in 1954) caused the deaths of more than 200,000 Guatemalans as the army took power.
 Furthermore, 450 Mayan villages were destroyed in a brutal military campaign that displaced 1 million people.
 Menchú’s two brothers, her mother, three nieces and nephews, her sister-in-law and her father were all killed in separate incidents but as a direct result of the violence.